-Ansible today is more powerful than it has ever been.
-Over the past few years it has taken the IT automation world by storm.
-For sure there are other automation technologies that are ‘better’ or more ‘performant’ within certain niches.
-But as a general-purpose, one-size-fits-most automation solution, Ansible is the dominant technology.
+Over the past few years Red Hat's Ansible has taken the IT automation world by storm.
+For sure there are other automation technologies that are better or more performant within certain niches.
+As a general-purpose, one-size-fits-most automation solution, Ansible is the dominant technology.

 One area where Ansible is underrated is in the world of compliance.
 Many controls within the various regulatory and compliance bodies such as HIPAA, PCI, SOC2, FedRAMP, and others demand certain ‘things’ to be true in a technical sense.
 These technical controls can be mostly or entirely resolved by Ansible depending on the nuances of a particular environment.